codica2/gitlab-bastion-ci-aws/README.md

 ## The runners.docker section

 In this section, we can define the default Docker image to be used by the child Runners if it’s not defined in ` `.gitlab-ci.yml`  `.
 By using `  `privileged = true` `, all Runners will be able to run [Docker in Docker](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-executor).
+Actually, for build our apps we use Kaniko executor and we dont need to use privileged mode on our docker-machines

 Next, we use ` `disable_cache = true` ` to disable the Docker executor’s inner cache mechanism since we will use the distributed cache mode as described in the following section.